 ITT 376 Network Defense

-This cyber security course examines the issues of securing the communications path between systems, including both physical and logical connections.
+This cybersecurity course examines the issues of securing the communications path between systems, including both physical and logical connections.
 Topics addressed include approaches to securing networks using risk analysis, cost effective countermeasures, layered defenses, and network policy development and implementation procedures.
 Students will be exposed to a mixture of devices and protocols implementing network defense including firewalls, proxy servers, IDS/IPS solutions, cryptography, VPNs, network access controls, and honeypots.
 Prerequisites: ITT 200 or COS 200 and ITT 272 or permission of instructor.
-Offered spring.
+Offered fall.
 Cr 3.

 ITT 377 Networking for Video and Multimedia

 This course provides a technical introduction to video and multimedia systems as they are developed, delivered, and managed over high-speed networks.
 Students will explore and work with video and multimedia file formats, and storage systems with a focus on high-speed networks.
 Video and multimedia standards and protocols will be examined including compression and security aspects of delivering audio, video, animation, games, simulations, and new forms of media.
 Bandwidth, interactivity, quality of service, platform support, and standards are key components of this course.
 Prerequisite: ITT 272 or permission of instructor.
 Offered on a two-year spring semester rotation.
 Cr 3.